louisaslett/FAIRVASC-federated/README.md

 # FAIRVASC Federated Sandbox

 This is a research sandbox to implement various ideas for federating the specific setup used in the [Fairvasc.eu](https://fairvasc.eu/) project.
+You can run the models and simulate a registry setup without leaving your browser by using the custom Github Codespaces environment (see below).

 ## SPARQL Sandbox